Sacramental union: Distinction from other doctrines of the Real Presence

 The Lutheran doctrine of the sacramental union is also distinct from the Reformed view.
 The Calvinistic view of Christ's presence in the Lord's Supper (a real, spiritual presence) is that Christ is truly present at the meal, though not substantially and particularly joined to the elements.
 This is in line with their general belief that "the finite cannot contain the infinite" (finitum non est capax infiniti).
 Lutherans, on the other hand, describe the Personal Union of the two natures in Christ (the divine and the human) as sharing their predicates or attributes more fully.
 The doctrine of the sacramental union is more consistent with this type of Christology.
 The Lutheran scholastics described the Reformed Christological position which leads to this doctrine as the extra calvinisticum, or "Calvinistic outside," because the Logos is thought to be outside or beyond the body of Christ.

+Reformed theology also uses the term "sacramental union", not as an explanation of Christ's presence but in reference to the union between "sign and thing signified."